 And yea, they’d wipe out by themselves.

 There was no teamwork or collaborative effort.
 Just individual achievements or failures.
-And despite the appearance of being a large collective, each member of that “surfer community” was completely on their own lacking the support and safety of a real community.
+And despite the appearance of being a large collective, each member of that “surfer community” was completely on their own lacking the support and safety of a real community or partner.

 However, down the beach was another group of individuals.